netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 Creating return labels using the email link
 --------------------------------------------

-If the customer clicks the return-link in a transactional email, the workflow is nearly identical to `Creating return labels from the customer account`_.
+If the customer clicks the return link in a transactional email, the workflow is nearly identical to `Creating return labels from the customer account`_.

-However, the customer doesn't have to be logged in to the shop, and there is also no check if the order has been created by this customer.
+However, the customer does not have to be logged in to the shop.
+Possessing the link is sufficient to generate the return shipment label.

 See also `Integration into transactional emails`_.